pypxe/PyPXE/DOCUMENTATION.md

 The function ```chr(0)``` is used in multiple places throughout the servers.
 This denotes a ```NULL``` byte, or ```\x00```

 #PyPXE Services
 Each different service implemented (TFTP, DHCP, and HTTP) resides in its own file in the root of the repository.
 You can call/configure them independently if you're like to use PyPXE as a library.
 See ```server.py``` in the root of the repo for example usage on how to call, define, and setup the services.
+When running any Python script that uses these classes, it should be run as a user with root privileges as they bind to interfaces and without root privileges the services will most likely fail to bind properly.

 ##TFTP Server (tftpd.py)
 The TFTP server class, ```TFTPD()``` requires three optional parameters be set in order to be constructed: